At the bottom of every Marlins English Language test certificate is a note, advising the receiving party (crew agency, employer, flag state, etc) to:

 1. Go to www.marlinstests.com.
-You will find the "Validate Certificate" option near the bottom of the front page - there is no requirement to log in or create a user account.
+You will find the "Validate Certificate" option half way down the homepage - there is no requirement to log in or create a user account.

 2. Locate the "Licence Code" on the certificate; it is a code of 16 or 20 letters and numbers.
 Enter this code in the box on the website.